-There seems to be a great deal of anger out there, anger that quickly erupts as rage.
-I believe one key reason for that rage is that we are starting to reap the effects of a social change begun in the late 60's or early 70's.
-That era was the beginning of a powerful shift in attitudes taught to children from "know your place" to "your opinions and wants are at least as important as anyone's".
-There were good reasons for implementing that shift, not the least of which was to de-legitimize violence against children, but it seems as though it has introduced a different kind of problem.
-It seems that more and more people are now extending that shift in attitude from "my opinions and wants are as important as anyone's" to "my opinions and wants are more important that anyone else's" to "I shouldn't have to give way for anyone", a shift that provides motivation and fuel for the increasing rage we see today.
-We are all too familiar with road rage - truth be known we even contribute to it, whether it's the minister drag racing on Denman, or the Hospital Visitation Team slowly crawling up Davie!
-Consumer rage is on the increase as well.
-I think we are starting to see signs of pedestrian rage also, and who knows what's next?
+Some of you know that I believe one key reason for the upsurge in rage is that we are starting to reap the effects of a social change begun in the late 60's or early 70's.
+Perhaps we can trace it back a little over one hundred years to the Victorian Era when the concept of children as people became prominent.
+But it was only fifty years ago that a second major shift in attitudes surfaced that emphasised "children's rights."
+The focus shifted from teaching children "know your place" to "your opinions and wants are at least as important as anyone's".
+There were good reasons for implementing that shift, not the least of which was to de-legitimize violence against children.
+However, that emphasis appears to have introduced a different kind of problem as more and more people extend that shift in attitude from "my opinions and wants are as important as anyone's" to "my opinions and wants are more important than anyone else's" to "I shouldn't have to give way for anyone", a shift that provides motivation and fuel for the increasing rage we see today.
+Who knows what's next?
 Church rage?
-I hope not!
-Can you imagine the greeters in flak jackets?!
+I hope not ...
+I'd hate to have to preach in a flak jacket!

-Our reading from Matthew this morning is the start of a section called The Sermon on the Mount, and I can never think of these passages without both thinking of rage and giggling.
-I suffer from this bizarre combination of rage and giggling because one of my favourite popular interpretations of theology is that wondrous Sermon on the Mount scene from the Monty Python movie, The Life of Brian.
+Of course human rage is not new, and there are even examples in Scripture, including Jesus' driving the money traders from the Temple.
+And while our reading from Matthew this morning, the start of a section called The Sermon on the Mount, is usually associated with peaceful thoughts, I can never think of these passages without both thinking of rage and giggling because doing so invokes wondrous memories of the Sermon on the Mount scene from the Monty Python movie, Life of Brian.
 For those of you who are not Monty Python fans (and please, for those of you who are, please try to refrain from quoting your favourite lines out loud while I review here!) the movie Life of Brian is a bizarre comedy based on a fellow named Brian born in Bethlehem at the same time as Jesus.
-There are many wonderful scenes in the movie that display a profound understanding not only of the Christian faith but of people as well.
+There are many wonderful scenes in the movie that display not only a profound understanding of the Christian faith but deep insights into people as well.
 None, however, in my view can compare with the scene at the Sermon on the Mount.
-In a classical opening interpretation of our gospel passage, we see (at a distance) Jesus teaching the gathering crowds, who assemble and quietly listen in rapt absorption to his words, "blessed are the meek...".
+In a classical opening interpretation of our gospel passage, we see (at a distance) Jesus teaching the gathering crowds, who assemble and quietly listen in rapt absorption to his words, "blessed are the peace makers ..."
 The scene focuses in on Brian and his wife at the edge of the crowd.
 Because of the distance they can't hear too well, and there's lots of loud whispering ... "blessed are the cheese makers?? what's so special about them?"
-Others in the crowd try to hush them, and of course it all escalates, insults about big noses are thrown, and finally violence erupts as punches are thrown.
+Others in the crowd try to hush them, and the tensions escalate until insults about big noses are exchanged, and finally violence erupts as punches are thrown.
 And that for me is the defining moment, when we hear Jesus working in a calm voice through the "blessed are ..." phrases while this common brawl erupts on the edge of the crowd.
 What a contrast, what a powerful interpretation and understanding, what irony!